 Pi Delta Phi

-A national French honor society open to students who are enrolled in upper-division French courses.
+A national French honor society open to students who are enrolled in French courses.
 Theta Omega Chapter was founded at Immaculata in October 1978 to recognize outstanding scholarship in French language and literature and to foster leadership in the promotion of cultural activities.
 Eligibility requires that the student must have taken at least five French courses, including at least one upper-level literature course, maintain a GPA of 3.5 in these courses, and have an overall GPA of 3.0.
 Visit the National French Honor Society website.

 Sigma Delta Pi